goadesign/goa.design/content/implement/components.md

 The generated code relies on the `ServeMux` method exposed by the service to retrieve the top-level mux.
 The goa default mux implementation relies on the [httprouter](https://github.com/julienschmidt/httprouter) package to implement the low level dispatch.
-Other low level routers can easily be subsituted by providing an implementation of the ServeMux interface.
+Other low level routers can easily be substituted by providing an implementation of the ServeMux interface.